mikey-t/ranked-voting-ts/readme.md

 At a high level this concept is extremely simple.
 There are situations where tie-breaker logic is required, and ultimately a real tie is possible, although the larger the voter population, the more unlikely a tie is.

-Tie conditions:
-- First choice votes have an exact 50% tie between two candidates
+**Tie conditions**:
+- When attempting to find a winner, which means at any stage when all candidates have greater than 0 first choice votes and every candidate has exactly the same number of first choice votes
+  - Example 1: 2 candidates each have 50% first choice votes, all other candidates have previously been eliminated
+  - Example 2: 3 candidates each have exactly 1/3 first choice votes, all other candidates have previously been eliminated
 - When attempting to eliminate a candidate with fewest first choice votes, there is a tie for "worst loser" - this scenario is actually irrelevant (explanation below)

-Tie-breaker logic: run a scenario where you eliminate each tied candidate and tally how many first choice votes each candidate would get and total them across scenarios.
-If there's still an exact tie when the tie is checking for winner, it's an actual tie for the entire race.
-Checking for ties for worst loser isn't actually required.
-If there's a tie for worst loser, you simply eliminate all candidates tied for worst loser.
+**Tie-breaker logic**: run a scenario where you eliminate each tied candidate and tally how many first choice votes each candidate would get and total them across scenarios.
+If there's still an exact tie when evaluating the results/totals for these scenarios, and the set of tied candidates is all the remaining candidates with greater than 0 first choice votes, then it's an actual tie for the entire race.
+If the tie is between a subset of candidates then all remaining with greater than 0 first choice votes, then checking for ties for worst loser isn't actually required.
+In this scenario (subset of candidates tied for worst loser) you simply eliminate all candidates tied for worst loser.

 ## Decisions